matrix-org/matrix-spec-proposals/proposals/2874-single-ssss.md

 ## Unstable prefix

-An unstable prefix is not needed for a behaviour change in choosing the key to use as there are not event/endpoint changes.
+An unstable prefix is not needed for a behaviour change in choosing the key to use as there are no event/endpoint changes.

 Some clients already omit the `name` field (notably, matrix-js-sdk unintentionally does this -- mea culpa), and this does not seem to be causing